bcoles/kasld/docs/bypass-techniques.md

 effective slot count by 3–8%.
 On arm64 (~33M slots) and s390 (~131K slots) the
 reduction is negligible.

-Weaknesses in randomisation can decrease entropy, further limiting the possible kernel locations in memory and making the kernel easier to locate.
+Weaknesses in randomization can decrease entropy, further limiting the possible kernel locations in memory and making the kernel easier to locate.

 ### Randomization failure at boot